-- 1. Where more than one TSO exists in a Member State, this Regulation shall apply to all those TSOs. - 2.
-Member States may, under the national regulatory regime, provide that the responsibility of a TSO to comply with one or some or all obligations under this Regulation is assigned to one or more specific TSOs.
+- 1. In Member States where more than one transmission system operator exists, this Regulation shall apply to all transmission system operators within that Member State. - 2.
+Member States may under the national regulatory regime provide that the responsibility of a transmission system operator to comply with one, some or all obligations under this Regulation is assigned to one or more specific transmission system operators.